jameslindfors/algorithm-visualizer/README.md

 ## Motivation

 When creating this project I hoped to gain a deeper understanding of different algorithms and best implementations.
+I also got the chance to try some technologies I was not familiar with like Webassembly and Snowpack.
 In the process I was able to learn Svelte, Rust, WebAssembly, and further my Html Canvas experience.

 ## License